MikeMichel/joomla/README.md

-This is a  docker-compose file for joomla dev versions (not ready for production!)
+This is a  docker-compose file for joomla dev versions (not ready for production!).
+Parts of this repo are taken from the official joomla docker repo.

 ## How-to run